idexus/Sharp.UI/doc/autogenbindableproperties.md

 ### Control template

-This content template used by `CardView` uses the `TemplatedPath` binding to its parent view.
+This content template used by `CardView` uses the `TemplatedPath()` binding method to its parent view.

 ```cs
 public class CardViewTemplateView : ContentView